amendjeli/Future-Test/Readme.md

 ## Javascript test
 <br />

-Go to the Javascript test Folder and open the Index.html file
+Go to the Javascript Folder and open the Index.html file
 <br />

 <br />